-As a personification of the underlying algorithms, a synthetic iris moves around within the sculpture, franticly searching for subjects to present its content to.
+As a personification of the underlying algorithms, a synthetic iris moves around within the sculpture, frantically searching for subjects to present its content to.
 The proximity of visitors affects a variety of parameters like light intensity, text legibility and the motion and expressive features of the iris.
-Together, these reactive properties is incorporated with the intent of achieving the Eliza effect, the human psychological tendency to unconsciously assume artificial behaviours to be analogous with human behaviours.
+Together, these reactive properties are incorporated with the intent of achieving the Eliza effect, the human psychological tendency to unconsciously assume artificial behaviors to be analogous with human behaviors.

-Informed by the geometric language of the surrounding architecture and the media complex’s visual identity, the sculpture was shaped through a generative process of intersecting planes at pseudo-random angle, inspired by naturally occurring triclinic crystalline structures.
+Informed by the geometric language of the surrounding architecture and the media complex’s visual identity, the sculpture was shaped through a generative process of intersecting planes at pseudo-random angles, inspired by naturally occurring triclinic crystalline structures.
 The bottom section is cast in black concrete to create a stable foundation on which to mount a precisely constructed steel structure.
 Along the inside LED-panels and custom made ticker-screens are assembled from a series of low profile LED-strips.
-The structure is clad with tinted plexiglass and semi transparent, reflective foil that functions as a one way mirror, effectively creating endlessly repeating patterns of content while leaving the sculpture completely opaque when “asleep”.
+The structure is clad with tinted plexiglass and semi-transparent, reflective foil that functions as a one-way mirror, effectively creating endlessly repeating patterns of content while leaving the sculpture completely opaque when “asleep”.

-The installations behaviour is controlled by custom made software built on top of openFrameworks and a Node backend for data acquisition and processing.
+The installations behavior is controlled by custom-made software built on top of openFrameworks and a Node backend for data acquisition and processing.
 Four Microsoft Kinect 2.0 cameras gather sensory data that is processed on separate hardware and forwarded to the main application for integration and control.

 Cinematography, editing and grading by TYD Filmproduksjon